 Immigrant families have long played an important role helping to build housing wealth in the United States.
 In recent decades, the more than 40 million immigrants collectively in the country increased U.S. housing wealth by $3.7 trillion.
 Much of this was possible because immigrants moved into neighborhoods once in decline, helping to revitalize communities and make them more attractive to U.S.-born residents.
 In Michigan, immigrants are actively strengthening the state’s housing market.

-International students in the United States contributed more than $30.5 billion to the U.S. economy in the 2014-2015 school year and supported more than 370,000 jobs through their tuition payments and day-to-day spending.
-Research has found that increases in the number of international students at American universities boost innovation and patent creation.
+International students in the United States contributed more than $36.9 billion to the U.S. economy in the 2016-2017 school year and supported more than 450,000 jobs through their tuition payments and day-to-day spending.
+Research has also found that increases in the number of international students at American universities boost innovation and patent creation.
 International students represent a small portion of all students in Michigan, but they make a big impact.

-In 2014, Michigan was home to more than 308,000 foreign-born residents who were eligible to vote, including an estimated 186,000 foreign-born residents who had formally registered.
+In 2016, Michigan was home to more than 324,000 foreign-born residents who were eligible to vote, including an estimated 187,000 foreign-born residents who had formally registered.
 Those numbers are particularly meaningful given the narrow margins of victory that have decided elections in this swing state in recent years.
-In 2012, President Barack Obama won Michigan by less than 450,000 votes.
+In 2016, Donald Trump won the state by less than 11,000 votes.

 |Undocumented Household Income||$2.0B|